library > rr

 POLICIES

 Policies in effect should be noted as the normal service of operation.
-Due to budgetary and resource constraints, the Reading Room/Library has had to adjust its operational services.
+Due to budgetary and resource constraints, the Library/Reading Room has had to adjust its operational services.
 On behalf of researchers and community leaders utilizing our Asian American Studies collection--today and in the future--we appreciate the cooperation and understanding of our users in accepting these conditions:

 MISSION

-The Reading Room/Library was established in the mid-1970's to support the research and instructional programs of UCLA's Asian American Studies Center (45-60 courses are offered during a single academic year).
+The Library/Reading Room was established in the mid-1970's to support the research and instructional programs of UCLA's Asian American Studies Center (45-60 courses are offered during a single academic year).
 Since its formation, the RR/L has supported the Center's research and curricular programs in two ways: 1) developing and maintaining a specialized resource collection, and 2) developing multi-faceted information access to the resources.

 Its mission and scope have broadened in the last 10 years to support the development and expansion of the field of Asian American Studies, to include new program areas, i.e. Preservation/Conservation, Special Collections.
-This past decade has also seen greater support and cooperation from the University Library, so Reading Room/Library staff engage in considerable collaboration with University librarians and archivists.
+This past decade has also seen greater support and cooperation from the University Library, so Library/Reading Room staff engage in considerable collaboration with University librarians and archivists.

 The Reading Room continues to improve and enhance its breadth of services, academic scope of the field and discipline, and the technological agenda of information management and delivery, in the following service/program areas:

-• IDP/Curriculum Support – assist faculty with course development; reserved reading needs, and their students' assignments (3 academic quarters & Summer Session A).
+Curriculum Support - assist faculty with course development; reserved reading needs, and their students' assignments (3 academic quarters).

-• Access/Reference Services – [Research/Curriculum Support] provide research/information assistance to both UCLA and non-UCLA communities via: 1) On-site appointment; 2) Telephone; 3) Electronic mail.
+Access/Reference Services - [Research/Curriculum Support] provide research/information assistance to both UCLA and non-UCLA communities via: 1) On-site appointment; 2) Telephone; 3) E-mail.

-• Collection Development – [Research/Curriculum Support] develop and maintain selective collection of books, monographs, and serials published by/for Asian and Pacific Island community and organizations in America.
+Collection Development - [Research/Curriculum Support] develop and maintain selective collection of books, monographs, and serials published by/for Asian American and Pacific Islander community and organizations in America.

 COLLECTION

-For over 30 years, the RR/L has been an invaluable resource to generations of students, researchers, and community leaders and activists.
-It has long been recognized as one of the leading and focused special collections of printed Asian and Pacific Islander American materials in the United States.
-Its library collection contains over 5,000 books and monographs, along with rare and unique collections of popular and scholarly magazines, ‘zines, journals, and ethnic community newspapers from across the nation.
-[To find out about some of the periodicals available at the RR/L, link to: “Selected List of Current Newspapers, Magazines & Journals”]
+For over 40 years, the RR/L has been an invaluable resource to generations of students, researchers, and community leaders and activists.
+It has long been recognized as one of the leading and focused special collections of printed Asian American and Pacific Islander materials in the United States.
+Its library collection contains over 5,000 books and monographs, along with rare and unique collections of popular and scholarly magazines, 'zines, journals, and ethnic community newspapers from across the nation.
+[To find out about some of the periodicals available at the RR/L, click here.]

 Also available are the unique collections of articles, pamphlets, and vertical files on community organizations and contemporary issues that have proven to be valuable resources on the latest trends and issues facing Asian Pacific America.
 Through generous gifts and donations, the library has also been developing a collection of digital media reflecting the presence of Asian & Pacific Islander America in music, spoken word, and hip-hop.